Metronome (band): History

+In a 2007 interview, Talbo-1 Fukusuke mentioned how they stopped with saying they were from the year 2005 as said year neared.
+The band apparently had thought they wouldn't still be around by the time 2005 rolled around.
+They went on hiatus in 2009 following their performance at the Shibuya Public Hall.

+Later, in 2016, Riu was asked by the band's former management company, Art Pop, to perform a Metronome song as an encore with Fukusuke and Sharaku at the Crush of Mode -Hyper Hot Summer’16- music event in Shibuya.
+Riu met up with his bandmates to discuss the performance and they decided to get back together as a band.
+This led to their first single since their hiatus being released that September, "Kairisei Dōitsujinbutsu".
+The next year, they released a new full-length album, Continue, their first in nine years.

 Musical styles

 They have also been described as gamewave and nintendocore.
 Their songs typically sampled video game, or video game inspired, sounds and while being based in rock, are heavily electronic as well.
 They have a total of 22 official releases, albums and singles.
 They maintained an indie career throughout their years, and were never a hot selling band among the visual kei scene, mainly due to their uncompromising approach to their sound.